Bywalks/DarkAngel/README_EN.md

 Welcome to submit vulnerability templates in [GitHub Discussions](https://github.com/Bywalks/DarkAngel/discussions).
 Open source projects require everyone's contribution.

 ## Recent Updates

+#### [v0.0.5] - 2022-02-09

+**Update**

+- Fix the bug that does not work in the docker after the host changes the nuclei configuration, and update the scanner image bywalks/darkangle to v0.04
+- Update nuclei_config.yaml、nuclei_new_temp_config.yaml file

 #### [v0.0.4] - 2022-02-07